victor7w7r/036raspberry/README.md

 - Medium understanding of GNU/Linux
 - Some binaries, depending on the script
 - Obviously, a Raspberry Pi 4
+- For Python scripts, you need Python 3.5 or above

 ## Getting Started